tmasterman/ai-between-friends/medium/ai-agents-the-intersection-of-tool-calling-and-reasoning-in-generative-ai/article.md

 - LlamaIndex:Agent Usage Pattern Documentation

-Conclusion:
+## Conclusion:

 The future of agentic systems will be driven by models with strong reasoning abilities enabling them to effectively interact with their environment.
 As the field evolves, I expect we will continue to see a proliferation of smaller, specialized models focused on specific tasks like tool-calling and planning.

 It’s important to consider the current limitations of model sizes when building agents.
 For example, according to theLlama 3.1 model card, the Llama 3.1–8B model is not reliable for tasks that involve both maintaining a conversation and calling tools.
 Instead, larger models with 70B+ parameters should be used for these types of tasks.
 This alongside other emerging research for fine-tuning small language models suggests that smaller models may serve best as specialized tool-callers while larger models may be better for more advanced reasoning.
 By combining these abilities, we can build increasingly effective agents that provide a seamless user experience and allow people to leverage these reasoning abilities in both professional and personal endeavors.

 Interested in discussing further or collaborating?
-Reach out onLinkedIn!
+Reach out on LinkedIn!

-AI Agents: The Intersection of Tool Calling and Reasoning in Generative AIwas originally published inTDS Archiveon Medium, where people are continuing the conversation by highlighting and responding to this story.
+AI Agents: The Intersection of Tool Calling and Reasoning in Generative AIwas originally published in TDS Archive on Medium, where people are continuing the conversation by highlighting and responding to this story.